0xaRY4/exRecon/README.md

-# exRecon - Advanced Subdomain Reconnaissance Tool
+# exrecon - external subdomain reconnaissance automation

 **exRecon** is a powerful subdomain enumeration and reconnaissance tool designed for bug bounty hunters, penetration testers, and security researchers.
 It automates the process of discovering subdomains and identifying live hosts with their technologies.